-The stereo is equipped with Apple AirPlay® and built-in Wi-Fi and Bluetooth®.
-The stereo is capable of doing over-the-air software updates, on a touchscreen display.
+The stereo is equipped with Apple AirPlay[®] and built-in Wi-Fi and Bluetooth[®].
+The stereo is capable of doing over-the-air software updates on a touchscreen display.
 The stereo also includes advanced SiriusXM-ready features.
-It is located on the port console.
-There are two speakers in the bow and two in the cockpit.
-The stereo can also be operated with the remote mounted at the helm station.
+There are two head control units on the boat.
+The head unit at the helm controls the eight speakers in cockpit.
+There are two subwoofers in the aft section of the cockpit, four speakers in the hard top as well as two in the bow.
+The head unit in the cabin, controls the three interior speakers.

+Two amplifiers are located behind the trash can in the leanbar rigging area.
+These amplifiers operate the speakers in the bow and the cockpit.
 Refer to the stereo owner's manual in your Owner's Packet for specific instructions on using this unit.